rcl-coding/verifiable-credentials/index.md

 ## ION

-Our verifiable credentials uses the [ION](https://didproject.azurewebsites.net/docs/ion-sidetree.html) method.
+Our verifiable credentials use the [ION](https://didproject.azurewebsites.net/docs/ion-sidetree.html) method.
 ION is a is a public, permissionless, Decentralized Identifier (DID) network that implements the blockchain-agnostic Sidetree protocol on top of Bitcoin (as a 'Layer 2' overlay).
 ION anchors verifiable credentials in the Bitcoin block chain.
 This ensures the verifiable credentials are crytographically secure, tamper proof and immutable (cannot be changed once created).
+This prevents fraudulent activities or hacking a verifiable credential.

 ## Microsoft Active Directory Verifiable Credentials